MMadlos/dashboard-users-registration/README.md

   - Fetch data ✔️
     - Check flow of data when table is restarted or sorted
     - Check what happens when an item is deleted
+    - Add fetched data to table

 - Check pagination.
 When, for example, 50 items is requested, it overflows horizontally. ✔️

-    - Idea: Show always first and last page and the prev, current and next page of the selected page. ✔️

-  - Check restart data -> When is clicked, mocked users are placed instead of the API
+  - Show only 5 pages maximum ✔️

 - Check width of table columns.
 There should be fixed columns: foto, fecha registro and acciones.
 The goal is to avoid sudden changes when clicking in another page or changing the number of items to show because the data has other lengths.

 - Dark / light mode